OCTRI/fhir2hpo/README.md

 # FHIR to HPO

-This library converts FHIR R5 Observations to Human Phenotype Ontology (HPO) Terms when LOINCs and interpretable values are present.
+This library converts FHIR Observations to Human Phenotype Ontology (HPO) Terms when LOINCs and interpretable values are present.
+It accepts R5 FHIR Resources formatted using the [HAPI-FHIR Java library](https://hapifhir.io/).
+HAPI-FHIR also provides a number of [converters](https://hapifhir.io/hapi-fhir/docs/model/converter.html) that can be used to communicate with previous FHIR versions, so you are not limited to using this library on an R5 server.

 # Setup